fdrgsp/cali/README.md

 - estimate the noise level of the ΔF/F trace (later used for calcium peak detection)
 - obtain both a denoised ΔF/F trace and an inferred spike train.

+**Understanding the inferred spike train:**

+The inferred spike trace has the same length and time axis as the input ΔF/F, one value per acquired frame.
+Each value represents an inferred event magnitude (deconvolved activity) assigned to that frame.
+A larger value means more inferred activity, but the scale isn’t in physical units; interpret the values as relative and use them for comparison within your dataset.

+Since the output is sampled once per frame, temporal resolution is limited by the acquisition rate.
+For example, at 10 Hz, each sample corresponds to a 100 ms bin.
+Events closer together than 100 ms cannot be cleanly separated and will generally appear as a larger inferred value in one frame or spread across adjacent frames.
+In practice, calcium indicator kinetics and noise can further reduce effective timing precision to multiple frames, so a single underlying spike/event may yield inferred activity spanning 2–3 frames.
+Higher frame rates help, but indicator dynamics and SNR often set the ultimate limit.

 **GUI Parameters**
 Currently, only the following parameter is exposed in the GUI: